No matter your needs, these are the best Macs on the market today

 The MacBook Air (M1, 2020) is the best Mac of the year.
 However, not because it's the most feature-packed Mac on the market.

 With the same 13-inch display found on the smaller MacBook Pro and the same internals, you might wonder why this is the one we recommend the most.
 One word: price.
 The least expensive MacBook Air is $200 cheaper than the entry-level MacBook Pro.
 The savings means Touch ID over Touch Bar and slightly less battery life.
-And yet, the MacBook Air is lighter, and again, has the same parts inside as the Pro model.
+And yet, the MacBook Air is lighter and, again, has the same parts inside as the Pro model.
 It's also the only Mac that comes in gold (and space gray and silver).

 Like the similar-sized Pro model, the Air doesn't offer many choices when it comes to configuration.
 You get 8GB or 16GB of unified memory, and 256GB, 512GB, 1TB, 2TB of storage.
 Those are the only choices you can make.
-Another negative: both 2020 M1 MacBook models come with only two Thunderbolt / USB 4 ports.
+Another negative: both 2020 M1 MacBook models have only two Thunderbolt / USB 4 ports.
 Because of this, a dock is one of the must-have accessories for new Mac owners.

-Put together, the MacBook Air (M1, 2020) is the best Mac of the year.
+The MacBook Air (M1, 2020) is the best Mac of the year.
 However, not because it's the most feature-packed Mac on the market.
-Rather, it offers the features most important to most would-be buyers without the extras many might find unnecessary.
+Instead, it's because it offers the features most important to most would-be buyers without the extras many might find unnecessary.
 For this, you'll spend less money.

+There's one word of caution, however.
+Apple's almost certainly about to replace the 2020 MacBook Air with a new model.
+If the rumor mill is correct, it should be a significant update featuring a redesign, new colors, and more.
+Because of this, we suggest holding off on making your MacBook Air purchase until the refresh.

-The best Mac desktop of the year
+The best all-in-one desktop with M1

-Bottom line: Probably the last Intel-based iMac ever produced, this beauty is packed full of terrific features.
-Families and anyone who wants an all-in-one Mac solution will appreciate this model.
+Bottom line: The latest iMac boasts a gorgeous 24-inch 4.5K Retina display, packs in an 8-core M1 chip with up to 16GB unified memory, and can go up to 2TB in storage.
+It's also the thinnest iMac yet, boasts a 1080p FaceTime HD camera, Magic Keyboard with Touch ID, and comes in seven fun colors.

 |Category